 Miller reportedly raised more than $8.8 million for Trump’s reelection bid and the Republican National Committee.

-Trump’s pugilistic ex-campaign manager said he had tested for the virus on Thursday.
-He attended the White House election party, but thinks he contracted the virus in Philadelphia, where he has spent the last few days amplifying the president’s baseless voter-fraud theories.
+Trump’s pugilistic ex-campaign manager said he had tested for the virus on November 12.
+He attended the White House election party, but said he thinks he contracted the virus in Philadelphia, where he has spent a few days amplifying the president’s baseless voter-fraud theories.

 RNC Chief of Staff Richard Walters

-Walters tested positive on Thursday morning.
-The RNC said he had not attended the White House election party, and that he is “following CDC guidelines and notifying staff who came into contact with him.”
+Walters tested positive on November 12 The RNC said he had not attended the White House election party, and that he is “following CDC guidelines and notifying staff who came into contact with him.”

 Former campaign aide Healy Baumgardner